Fleek-PIatform/website/src/content/blog/announcements/introducing-fleek-functions/index.md

 We are very excited to introduce a new product line for developers: Fleek Functions

-Fleek Functions are lightning fast, auto-scaling edge functions built on top of Fleek Network’s onchain cloud infrastructure.
+Fleek Functions are lightning-fast, auto-scaling edge functions built on top of Fleek Network’s onchain cloud infrastructure.

-In many scenarios, Fleek Functions should be a more performant, lower cost, lower overhead, and a more future-proof option for developers looking to execute server-side code.
-This holds true even when compared to current popular serverless alternatives such as Lambda functions, due to the unique attributes of the underlying infrastructure (Fleek Network) that provides better guarantees to developers compared to traditional cloud platforms.
+The end goal is that in many scenarios, Fleek Functions should be a more performant, lower cost, lower overhead, and a more future-proof option for developers looking to execute server-side code.
+This should eventually hold true even when compared to current popular serverless alternatives such as Lambda functions, due to the unique attributes of the underlying infrastructure (Fleek Network) that provides better guarantees to developers compared to traditional cloud platforms.

 Today we are releasing the alpha version of Fleek Functions, which run on a new testnet version of Fleek Network.
 Until functionality is finalized further, we do not recommend using Fleek Functions in production apps due to changes that may be made during this ongoing development period.
+We have a lot of improvements planned to the entire data flow, but they require more precise engineering efforts which will take more time, so releasing this alpha version now while we are still developing to get early usage and feedback felt like the best approach to achieve the long term goals of Fleek Functions.

 Now let’s dive straight into everything developers should know about Fleek Functions!